RebelliousRi/Portfolio/README.md

-# Arianna St John's Programming Portfolio
+# Arianna St. John's Programming Portfolio

 Welcome!
 This repository is a curated journey through my programming career, from my earliest projects in secondary school to my most recent work.
 It's a collection of projects and exercises that showcase my growth and dedication to coding.